Inhumans: Fictional species biography

 At the beginning of the Kree-Skrull War, millions of years ago in Earth time, the alien Kree established a station on the planet Uranus, a strategic position between the Kree and Skrull empires.
 Through their work at this station, they discovered that sentient life on nearby Earth had genetic potential invested in it by the alien Celestials.
 Intrigued, the Kree began to experiment on Earth's then-primitive race Homo sapiens to produce the genetically advanced Inhuman race.
 Their goal was apparently twofold—to investigate possible ways of circumventing their own evolutionary stagnation, and to create a powerful mutant race of soldiers for use against the Skrulls.
 Although their experiments were successful in creating a strain of humanity with extraordinary abilities, the Kree abandoned their experiment because a genetic prophecy had predicted that the experiments would eventually lead to an anomaly who would destroy the Kree Supreme Intelligence.

 Born approximately 50,000 BC, Tuk the Caveboy was the first offspring of the Inhumans.

 The Inhumans went on to form a society of their own, which thrived in seclusion from the rest of humanity and developed advanced technology.
 Experiments with the mutagenic Terrigen Mist (a process known as Terrigenesis) gave them various powers, but caused lasting genetic damage and deformities, which led to a long-term selective breeding program in an attempt to mitigate the effects of these mutations.
 The Terrigen Mist is a natural mutagen, arising as a vapor from the Terrigen Crystals, which are able to alter Inhuman biology.
 The Mists were discovered by the Inhuman geneticist Randac approximately 25,000 years ago.
 He immersed himself in the Mists and gained mental powers comparable to the Eternals.
-After centuries of eugenics and birth control, the Inhumans managed to mitigate the genetic damage and cultivated a more responsible use of the Terrigen Mists.
+After centuries of eugenics and birth control, the Inhumans managed to mitigate the genetic damage and cultivated a more responsible use of Terrigen Mist.
 The practice they developed was to let only genetically perfect specimens undergo the random mutations provoked by the Mists.
 Their theory was that genetic screening could avoid the risk of hideous and animal mutations in an individual.
 However, there are examples throughout the Inhumans' canon where an exposed Inhuman became a devolved, sometimes mindless, evolutionarily inferior throw-back.
 The term Alpha Primitives was coined for these unfortunate outcasts of Inhuman society, who would for centuries become the breeding stock of a slave race.
 Resentment at this caste system sometimes bubbles up, and the Alpha Primitives have tried to overthrow their rulers in multiple storylines, often as a result of manipulation by a third party.